andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 ```
 # On branch master
+# Your branch is ahead of 'origin/master' by 1 commit.
+#   (use "git push" to publish your local commits)
+#
 # Changes not staged for commit:
 #   (use "git add <file>..." to update what will be committed)
 #   (use "git checkout -- <file>..." to discard changes in working directory)
 #
+#	modified:   GIT_LAB1.Rmd
 #	modified:   GIT_LAB1.html
 #	modified:   GIT_LAB1.md
 #